106umao/106umao/README.md

 💡 &nbsp;&nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently studying Computer Science and am a junior.\
-🌱 &nbsp;I'm on track for learning more about Distributed Systems, Systems Design, and Cloud Native.\
+🌱 &nbsp;I'm on track for learning more about distributed systems, systems design, and cloud native.\
-✍️ &nbsp;When I am free, I will fiddle with my Linux Desktop Environment and study how to beautify it.\
+✍️ &nbsp;When I am free, I will fiddle with my linux desktop environment and think how to beautify it.\
-💬 &nbsp;You are welcome to discuss knowledge related to Programming Technology with me, and it is not impossible to discuss other interesting things in life.\
+💬 &nbsp;You are welcome to discuss knowledge related to programming technology with me, and it is not impossible to discuss other interesting things in life.\
 ✉️ &nbsp;You can shoot me an email at 578961953@qq.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;&nbsp;I am looking for a job so that I can eat without starving, if you are interested in me, you can check [my resume]() for details!
+&#xe613;
 <img alt="Night Coding" src="./assets/Night-Coding.gif" align="right"/>

 ### 🛠 &nbsp;Tech Stack